guihen01/Pick-Jira-Items/README.md

 1.  jira routines based on REST API
 2. Returns a list of JIRA, users, groups, name, emailadress matching a specific string
 3.   //Kind of regex matching and grep search  JIRA users & groups
-4. is used with C# code
+4. is used with C# code and method(s) are packaged in a DLL .library : PickJiraItems.dll

 # Publication